jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. code-block:: bash

-   ./concept -p params/tutorial
+   ./concept -p param/tutorial

 possibly with the addition of ``-n 4`` or some other number of processes.

 .. note::
-   The remainder of this tutorial leaves out explicit mention of the ``-n`` option to ``concept`` invocations.
+   The remainder of this section of the tutorial leaves out explicit mention of the ``-n`` option to ``concept`` invocations.
 Please add whatever number of processes you would like yourself.

 A relatively large number of particles :math:`N = 192^3` is used in order to increase the precision of the simulation.
 Our goal is to investigate the